|

 provide tailor-made courses and lectures in the museum and a

-receive school groups, Rotary and PROBUS groups and many international
+are school groups, Rotary and PROBUS groups and many international

 visitors who are in Wageningen.